Add your custom HTML here

 Save the Date

-September 1, 2024 - The Rector begins his sabbatical leave.
+September 1, 2024 - Our rector, The Rev. Keith F. Patterson, begins his sabbatical leave.
 The sabbatical ends November 30, 2024.

 November 1, 2024 - Jazz Vespers at 5:15 pm.
 Come enjoy a light refreshment for body and soul at this unique church service.